 For the HPS run there are 12 halo counters distributed along the beam line.
 In Table 1, location and other characteristics of the halo counters are presented.
-Most of counters use 2" PMTs, two counters, located behind the HPS ECal have 3/4" PMT.
-The max operating voltage for 2" PMTs should not exceed 2300 V, the small PMTs, XP2802 and XP1912, have max working voltage 1200 V. Each PMT signal is sent to a discriminator.
-One of outputs of the discriminator is connected to a level translator and then to 16-channel Jorger and to 32-channel Struck scalers.
-The Hall-B harps on the HPS beamline are controlled from two hardware IOCs, classc1 located on the upstream side of the Hall, inside the beamline racks on the first level of the space frame, and classc4 locate on the downstream end, in the beamline rack on the pie-tower.
-In order to have identical harp scan file from both IOCs, the inputs to the Jorger scalers in two IOCs, which are used in harp scans, have been made identical.
+Most of counters use 2" PMTs, one counter, located behind the HPS ECal has 3/4" PMT.
+The max operating voltage for 2" PMTs should not exceed 2300 V, the small PMT, XP2802, has max working voltage 1200 V. Each PMT signal is sent to a discriminator.
+One of outputs of the discriminator is connected to a level translator and then to a 16-channel Jorger and to a 32-channel Struck scalers.
+The Hall-B harps for the HPS run are controlled from two hardware IOCs, classc1 located on the upstream side of the Hall, inside the beamline racks on the first level of the space frame, and classe4 locate on the downstream end, in the beamline rack on the pie-tower.
+In order to have identical harp scan file from both IOCs, the inputs to Jorger scalers used in harp scans have been repeated in these two IOCs.
 In order to do so, signals from the upstream counters, after the discriminator, have been sent to the downstream scaler and vice-versa.
-In both IOCs first 16 channels of the Struck scalers are also identical and are the same as for Jorger scalers.
+In both IOCs first 16 channels of the struck scalers are also identical and are the same as for Jorger scalers.